 When it comes to any hiccups or complex parts on this pattern, well, there just isn’t any.
 It is a great beginner pattern and a perfect go-to pattern for your tee shirts.
 I would HIGHLY recommend this pattern to anyone just getting into sewing knits, also as a staple pattern to have.

 The entirety of the blog is my opinion, and no compensation in any way for my review or recommendations.

 I believe in blog transparency and letting you know everything that goes into making or creating content.

-Any products that I mention or patterns that I use; I will give full credit to the publisher, designer, fabric company, etc.
+I will give full credit to any products that I mention or patterns that I use to the publisher, designer, fabric company, etc.